testonics/Omni/README.md

 ## Contact Us

-Send your queries to reshu.testonics@gmail.com know more.
+Send your queries to support@testonics.in to know more.

 ## WinAppDriver Setup Instructions